Simogh67/Business-analytic/README.md

  The pie chart implies that customers with 3,4,2 years of membership are the most important customers.
 Also, we can observe that very old customers (with 9 years of membership) didn't generate a noticeable value over years. **Business recommendation: This shows that we have some clients who left the app despite the recent remarkable growth.
 Therefore, churn analysis is required and the marketing team should focus on reactivating those old customers.
 Also, the team should pay attention to the other old customers such as those with 8 or 7 years of membership to prevent them from churn.**
 ![payment](percent-1.png)
 ## Advanced SQL:
-In this part, we explore the customer data i.e. payments and riders dataset and provide insights about the customers via SQL queries.
+In this part, we explore the customer data i.e. payments and riders datasets and provide insights about the customers via SQL queries.
 To end this, we leverage window functions, CTEs, and joins.
-- **Business question: who are the top 3 customers each year?**
+- **Business question: who is the top customer each year?**
  ```
 with t_1 as (select sum(amount) as sum_paid,extract(year from (date)) as year,
              customer_id